Program Policies and Procedures

 Full-time graduate students are expected to be active in the program for all three terms of the university year, as specified in Section 4.10.
 In addition to statutory holidays (see Sessional Dates) and the week-long closing of the University from late December until early January, it is acceptable for students to take days off, which is scheduled by mutual agreement between graduate student and supervisor, as appropriate.
 Time away from studies must take into account the impact on timely progression and the impact on research and other responsibilities.

 Any vacations or prolonged absences must be discussed with the supervisor and MME Graduate office.
-A off Campus Request form must be completed and submitted at least 1 week prior, or in the case of a change in status for the term, at least 1 month prior.
+An off Campus Request form must be completed and submitted at least 1 week prior, or in the case of a change in status for the term, at least 1 month prior.

 The student should meet the terms and conditions of any financial contractual agreements, such as a TA position.
 In such cases, such as absence during the Fall/Winter terms, an Off Campus Request form must also be completed.